From afar some similarities to :

 It floats on water because it contains tiny gas bubbles within cavities in the leaves.
 Gaseous analysis of rapidly growing Water Fern reveals this gas to have a similar nitrogen to oxygen ratio as that of air.

-The Dye Cyanidin (E-163) can be extracted from this plant.
+The Dye Cyanidin (E-163, which is violet in colour) can be extracted from this plant.

 SYMBIOTIC RELATIONSHIP & NITROGEN FIXATION